Board of Trustees

 Rodney M. Nelson, Chair

-Rodney M. Nelson joined the Mackinac Straits Health System as CEO in September of 1999.
+Rodney M. Nelson recently retired after serving 18 years as the President and CEO of Mackinac Straits Health System, St. Ignace, Michigan.
 He holds a Bachelor of Science, Business Administration from Lake Superior State University, Sault Ste.
 Marie, MI.
-Prior to joining Mackinac Straits Health System he was the Executive Director, Systems Development for Lenawee Health Alliance in Adrian, MI.
+Prior to joining Mackinac Straits Health System he was the Executive Director, Systems Development for Lenawee Health Alliance in Adrian, MI and had worked in healthcare for over 30 years.

-Mr. Nelson has served on numerous boards such as the American Hospital Association Council for Small and Rural Hospitals; Lenewee American Heart Association Board; Lenewee United Way Board; Hudson/Morenci/LHA Advisory Board: Faye Foundation; Diane Peppler Resource Center Board; St. Ignace Lions Club; MHA Small & Rural Hospital Council; VitalCare & Hospice, Inc., MHA Legislative Policy Panel and St. Ignace Chamber of Commerce and the Board of Trustees for the Michigan Health and Hospital Association.
+Mr. Nelson has served on numerous boards such as the American Hospital Association Council for Small and Rural Hospitals; Lenewee American Heart Association Board; Lenewee United Way Board; Hudson/Morenci/LHA Advisory Board: Faye Foundation; Diane Peppler Resource Center Board; MHA Small & Rural Hospital Council; VitalCare & Hospice, Inc., MHA Legislative Policy Panel, St. Ignace Chamber of Commerce and the Board of Trustees for the Michigan Health and Hospital Association.

-He was awarded by American Hospital Association and the Michigan Health and Hospital Association as the 2007 State of Michigan Grassroots Champion on May 8, 2007.
-He was appointed by Governor Snyder to the Lake Superior State University Board of Trustees for an eight year term.
-He was honored as the St. Ignace Ambassador of the Year in 2010.
-He currently serves on the MHA Legislative Policy Panel.
-Mr. Nelson and his wife Nancy reside in St. Ignace, Michigan.
+He was awarded the 2007 State of Michigan Grassroots Champion in 2007.by the American Hospital Association (AHA) and the Michigan Health and Hospital Association (MHA).
+He was recognized as the St. Ignace Ambassador of the Year in 2010.
+He was appointed by Governor Snyder to the Lake Superior State University (LSSU) Board of Trustees for an eight year term in 2012.
+In 2016, Mr. Nelson was honored by the MHA with the Award for Meritorious Service and the AHA Rural Healthcare Leadership Award.
+He currently serves as Chair of the LSSU Board of Trustees, Board of Directors, Chippewa, Luce, and Mackinac Community Action Agency, and the Board of Directors, H2H Solution, Inc. Mr. Nelson and his wife Nancy reside in St. Ignace, Michigan.

 Randy is a lifelong resident of Sault Ste.
 Marie, Michigan.
 He has been in the Insurance Business for over 30 years and handles a large book of Commercial Insurance.
 He has worked at The Hartford Insurance, Auto-Owners Insurance, John Keyser Insurance Agency, Bonacci/Pingatore Associates, and he is currently the owner of Madigan/Pingatore Insurance.
 Randy is a Class of 1979 graduate of Lake Superior State University where he holds a Bachelor of Science Degree in Management from the Lukenda School of Business.
 Randy has Professional Designations of Certified Insurance Counselor as well as Licensed Insurance Counselor.